-Today, HPP-Ecuador implements Child Aid projects in El Oro and Guayas provinces that benefited close to 4,000 families in 2017.
+Today, HPP-Ecuador implements Child Aid projects in El Oro and Guayas provinces that benefits close to 4,000 families.
 Child Aid in Ecuador is focused on improving food security by establishing gardens, teaching people to grow their own food, and helping farmers generate income by selling their produce and animal products.
 Read more about Child Aid.

 Ecuador's first Farmers' Club was established in the Chimborazo province in 2013.

-In 2017, the project worked with 400 farmers and their families in the Canton Yantzaza province.
+The project works with farmers and their families in the Yantzaza Province.
 The families are divided clubs that meet every two weeks and participate in a wide variety of activities.

 Farmers switch off visiting each other's plots where they can present their crops, discuss the results, and expound upon the challenges of cultivating the plot.
 They are also trained in organic compost production, food preservation and storage, animal husbandry, and other agricultural techniques.
-Community discussions are held to research and discuss crop varieties that will maximize earning potential.
+Community discussions are held to research and discuss crop varieties and to engage in value-added production to maximize earning potential.
 Read more about Farmers' Clubs.